Keyfactor/ejbca-community-helm/README.md

     httpsPort: 8082
 ```

 This helm chart can deploy Nginx as a reverse proxy in front of EJBCA and expose it as a service.
 A local EJBCA management CA will be used to issue TLS certificate for the DNS name specified in `nginx.host`.
-The Nginx server can be configured in the variable `nginx.conf`.
+The Nginx server can be configured in the `templates/nginx-configmap.yaml`.

 ```yaml
 nginx: